photo: Pharea Nutello

-Grözinger relies on the immediacy of musical experience, on transfers that are derived from the programmatic context.
-He spans arches between different genres, times, aesthetic ideas and philosophies.
+Goezinger relies on the immediacy of musical experience, on transfers that arise from the programmatic context.
+He spans arches between different genres, times, aesthetic ideas, philosophies.
 He is a specialist in extravagant mixtures.
-Grözinger wants to involve young audiences and overcome the rigidity and distance of the concert business
+Grözinger wants to involve young audiences and overcome the rigidity and distance of the concert business.
+(Rainer Schlenz)

-Juergen Groezinger was born in Ulm.
-After winning two federal prizes in the „Jugend Musiziert“ competition, he became a young student at the Musikhochschule in Munich while still at school, where he began classical music studies with a major in percussion after graduating from high school.
-This he continued at the Stuttgart Musikhochschule.
-At the Hochschule für Musik und Theater Hamburg he completed postgraduate studies in cultural management.
+Juergen Groezinger was born in Ulm, Germany.
+After winning two federal prizes in the „Jugend Musiziert“ competition, he started his music studies at the music accademy in Munich while graduating at high school.
+This he continued at the Stuttgart music accademy.
+In Hamburg he completed postgraduate studies in cultural management.

 Guest performances have taken him to many national and international festivals (Berliner Festspiele, MaerzMusik, Berlin; Steirischer Herbst, Graz; Wien Modern; Nuovi Spazi, Rome; Warschauer Herbst; Ultima, Oslo; Klangspuren, Schwaz; Ravenna Festival; Movement, Saarbrücken; Spaziomusica, Cagliari; New Music Meeting, Brno and many others).